suhasbn/TEAMMAIT_Annotation/README.md

 ├── audio2.MP3
 ├── audio2.MP3.srt`

-- The `data_directory` should contain the audio files (`.MP3`) and their corresponding transcript files (`.srt`).
+- The `data_directory` has the audio files (`.MP3`) and their corresponding transcript files (`.srt`).
 - The transcript file should have the same name as the audio file, with the additional `.srt` extension.

 ## Python Code

-The Python code for audio annotation is provided in the `annotation_code.py` file.
-This code defines a custom Prodigy recipe that allows annotators to listen to audio files, follow along with the transcript, and assign labels to specific segments of the audio.
+The Python code is `annotation_code.py` file.
+I have defined a custom Prodigy recipe that allows annotators to listen to audio files, follow along with the transcript, and assign labels to specific segments of the audio.

 Make sure the `annotation_code.py` file is in the same directory as the data directory.

 ## Running the Code

-To run the audio annotation code, open a terminal or command prompt and navigate to the directory containing the `annotation_code.py` file.
+To run the code, open a terminal and navigate to the directory containing the `annotation_code.py` file.

 Run the following command: